Vernon and Irene Castle: World War I: Vernon's death

-Life without Vernon
+Irene's further marriages and later years

 On 3 May 1919, Irene married Robert E. Treman, the scion of a prominent Ithaca, New York family.
 They resided in Ithaca's newly cut Cayuga Heights subdivision, north of Cornell University.
-Irene starred solo in about a dozen silent films between 1917 and 1924, including Patria (1917), and appeared in several more stage productions before retiring from show business.
+Irene starred in about a dozen silent films between 1917 and 1924, including Patria (1917), and appeared in several more stage productions before retiring from show business.
 Treman reportedly invested Castle's money and lost it in the stock market.
 They divorced in 1923.
-She married two more times; the same year, she married Frederic McLaughlin (a man 16 years her elder), and two years after he died in 1944, she married George Enzinger (died 1959), an advertising executive from Chicago.
+She married two more times; the same year, she married Frederic McLaughlin (a man 16 years her elder), and two years after he died in 1944, she married George Enzinger, an advertising executive from Chicago, who died in 1959.
 During her marriage to "Major" McLaughlin, who was the founding owner of the Chicago Blackhawks, she is credited with designing the original sweater for the Blackhawks Hockey Club.
-She had two children with McLaughlin, Barbara McLaughlin Kreutz (1925–2003), who was Dean of the Graduate School of Arts and Sciences at Bryn Mawr College, and William Foote McLaughlin (1929–2012).
+She had two children with McLaughlin, Barbara McLaughlin Kreutz (1925–2003), who became Dean of the Graduate School of Arts and Sciences at Bryn Mawr College, and William Foote McLaughlin (1929–2012).

-Mostly retired from dancing after William's birth in 1929, Castle concentrated on animal rights activism.
 Around 1930, "the best-dressed woman in America" presented serialized, quarter-hour radio dramatizations of her European travels with her husband, bulldog Zowie, and Walter ("father's coloured servant") around the capitals of Europe in "The Life of Irene Castle".
 Only one episode (episode #4) is known to exist.
 In 1939, the Castles' lives were turned into a movie, The Story of Vernon and Irene Castle, produced by RKO and starring Fred Astaire and Ginger Rogers.
 Edna May Oliver played their agent, and Lew Fields was his 33 years younger self.
 Irene Castle served as a technical advisor on the film, but clashed with Rogers, who refused to wear Castle's trademark short bob or darken her hair.
 She objected to Rogers' inauthentic wardrobe demands, although a number of Castle's original Lucile gowns were copied for the movie.
 Castle also protested the hiring of white actor Walter Brennan to play their faithful friend and manservant Walter, who was black.

-For the rest of her life, Castle was a staunch animal-rights activist, ultimately founding the Illinois animal shelter "Orphans of the Storm", which is still active.
 In 1958, she appeared as a guest challenger on the TV panel show To Tell the Truth.

-Castle and her fourth husband moved to Destiny Farm in Eureka Springs, Arkansas in 1954.
+Castle and her fourth husband moved to Destiny Farm in Eureka Springs, Arkansas, in 1954.

+Animal welfare

+By the 1920s, and for the rest of her life, Castle was a staunch activist for animal welfare and anti-vivisection.
+She spoke at events for the Maryland and New York Anti-Vivisection societies.
+In 1931, she called for the arrest of her neighbour William Schroeder, a pig farmer, on charges of cruelty to his animals.
+In response, Schroeder filed false-arrest charges of $10,000 against her.
+She won the case two years later.
+She founded the Riverwoods, Illinois, animal shelter "Orphans of the Storm" in 1928, which was still active as of 2025.